dervaux/MusicXMLParser/README.md

 ### Beat Counting
 - `countPlayedBeats(in fileURL: URL, referenceNoteType: NoteType)` - Count played beats (not silences).
 The beat counting function returns the total number of played beats using the specified note type as a reference.
 For example, if you use `.quarterNote` as the reference, a whole note will count as 4 beats, a half note as 2 beats, etc. Rests (silences) are excluded from the count
+- `countAllBeats(in fileURL: URL, referenceNoteType: NoteType)` - Count all beats including both played notes and silences.
+This function works the same as `countPlayedBeats` but includes rests in the total count

 ### Accidental Processing
 - `addExplicitAccidentals(to:)` - Add explicit accidentals to all notes based on key signature.
 Returns a modified MusicXML string where all notes that should have accidentals according to the key signature will have explicit accidental markings added